Benali-Samar/C-projects/Pipe/README.md

-#PIPE () usage
+#PIPE () usage:

-using pipe for inter-process communication, with sending a PIN from the child process to the parent process using pipe.
+Using pipe for inter-process communication, with sending a PIN from the child process to the parent process using pipe.
 Then read the PIN from the pipe in the parent process.

 Child creation using "fork()".